About DStv Nigeria

 Delivered through 3 touchpoints, the MTF Academy, the MTF MasterClass Series and the MTF Portal, we are impacting the lives of over 15,000 film makers, elevating the quality of storytelling and shaping Nigeria’s image positively.

-In April 2021, we successfully graduated the second set of 20 students from the West African academy based in Lagos.
+In December 2023, we successfully graduated the fourth set of 20 students from the West African academy based in Lagos.
 Our alumni are now gainfully employed in the industry, having set-up production companies while in the academy.

 Through the alumni production companies, our local content pipeline is growing.